Boundary Roundabout Improvement Scheme

 Boundary Roundabout is the focus of a major infrastructure improvement and investment scheme.

 The improvements to Boundary Roundabout form part of a wider scheme to create better transport links across Bournemouth, Christchurch and Poole.

 The main objectives of this scheme is to reduce collisions, improve cycle and pedestrian facilities to encourage sustainable travel at Boundary Roundabout and adjoining Roads; Talbot Avenue, Boundary Road, Wallisdown Road and Gillett Road, Bournemouth.

-Requiring the closure of Boundary Road, Phase 1 of the works commenced on June 22.
-This phase was completed week beginning 31 August, slightly ahead of schedule.
+Phase 1 of the works commenced on June 2020 and was completed week in August 2020 ahead of schedule.

 Please note that these works are weather dependant and subject to change.
 If a change to these dates is required updates will be provided at the earliest opportunity.